VW Bug Ads

 1963

 VW Bug - Black & white 10" x 13" ad shows a Bug with initials scrawled all over it and a headline stating "That's how many times we inspect a Volkswagen".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
 August 9, 1963

 Life magazine